wpmetabox/docsv2/docs/cloning-fields.md

 ![enable clone feature](https://i.imgur.com/1QrOVGT.png)

-:::info
+:::info Not a premium user?

-You need the **Meta Box Builder** extension, which is a premium extension and is already bundled in Meta Box AIO and MB Core, to follow this instruction.
-If you're not a premium user, consider [purchasing a license](https://metabox.io/pricing/) to use it.
+This instruction uses **Meta Box Builder** extension, which is a premium extension and is already bundled in Meta Box AIO and MB Core.
+If you're not a premium user, please [purchase a license](https://metabox.io/pricing/) to use it.
 However, you can do this with code.
-See the sections below for more information.
+See below for more information.

 :::